cscuderi/dotfiles/README.md

 ### Sensible OS X defaults

-Mathias's repo is the canonical for this, but you should probably run his or mine after reviewing it.
+You should probably run this after reviewing it.

 ```bash
 ./.osx